alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 Very often overlooked but absolutely critical - remember those external dependencies!
 Several are common to nearly all production web services, and failures here can lead to unexpected (and painfully long) downtime.

-Examples include:
+These include:

   * **Domain Names** - DNS renewal dates can creep up and cause severe headaches if forgotten ([just ask Microsoft](http://news.cnet.com/2100-1023-234907.html)).
 Mark your calendars!
-  * **SSL certificates** - Monitor both expiration dates as well as other deadlines (such as the [Google SHA-1 sunset date](http://googleonlinesecurity.blogspot.com/2014/09/gradually-sunsetting-sha-1.html))
+  * **SSL certificates** - Monitor both expiration dates as well as other deadlines (such as the [Google SHA-1 sunset date](http://googleonlinesecurity.blogspot.com/2014/09/gradually-sunsetting-sha-1.html)).

 ### Layer 5:  The User